Llewellyn Worldwide, Ltd.

 • Should my story have a happy ending?

-Another thing you can do to help get a jump-start is to pick a single card and start “channeling” the voice of a character in the card.
-Get out of the way and let that character just ramble on — and write it all down!
-It’s really an amazing process and you’ll be surprised at how easy it is once you begin.
-It’s sort of a combination Tarot reading/automatic writing session.
+Another thing you can do to help get a jump-start is to pick a single card and start "channeling" the voice of a character in the card.
+Get out of the way and let that character just ramble on—and write it all down!
+It's really an amazing process and you'll be surprised at how easy it is once you begin.
+It's sort of a combination Tarot reading/automatic writing session.

-This is also a very good technique to use when you’re trying to find the voice of a character you’ve already created. … According to mythology, there were nine muses.
-With the Tarot, you’ve got 78!
-And that’s just one deck!
+This is also a very good technique to use when you're trying to find the voice of a character you've already created. … According to mythology, there were nine muses.
+With the Tarot, you've got seventy-eight!
+And that's just one deck!

 Excerpt is from Tarot Tips by Ruth Ann Amberstone & Wald Amberstone